DPicillo/vCard-Portfolio/README.md

-# David Picillo - Professional Portfolio
+# David Picillo - Professional blog

-A modern, responsive portfolio website showcasing the professional experience and skills.
+A modern, responsive blogwebsite showcasing the professional experience and skills.

 ## 🌟 Features